itsSanalog/sanalog.net/sanastro/src/content/blog/tools.md

 - <a href="https://github.com/shapoco/calctus" target="_blank" class="extlink">Calctus</a> is a calculator app with nifty tools that has be indispensably useful for me.
 It's very well made and quite intuitive to use.
 The UI is straightforward and the English is perfect despite it being made by a Japanese developer.
 Comes as a single .exe file at 1.62 MB, and I have it installed on every USB drive I own.
 Highly recommended.

 - <a href="https://100r.co/site/left_electron.html" target="_blank" class="extlink">Left (electron)</a> is a plaintext editor that's very pretty yet still functional.
-Unfortunately it comes as a large package as it's an Electron app.
+Unfortunately it comes in a large package as it's an Electron app.

 - <a href="https://aeriform.itch.io/tape" target="_blank" class="extlink">Tape</a>.
 Project management tool that's very simple and easy to use.
 I like it a lot.